jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	return expFormat("No plotline renamed.
 There are no plotlines.");
 }

-// Show a pick popup to let the user pick from that list of plotlines let pick =
+// Choose a plotline
+let pick =
 	popups.pick("Choose a plotline to rename", choices, 0, "adaptive");
 if (pick === null) { return null; }

 let plotlines = await getFormattedList("plotlines", 0, 1);

-// Show a text popup to let the user enter a new name for the chosen plotline const replacement =
+// Enter a new name
+const replacement =
 	popups.input("Enter a new name for the plotline.", plotlines[pick]);
 if (!replacement) { return null; }